 PowerShell is one of the most powerful tools in the Windows ecosystem.
-It’s used extensively by administrators and increasingly by adversaries.
+It’s used extensively by administrators and adversaries alike.
 Threat actors abuse PowerShell to execute commands, evade detection, and maintain persistent access, often without ever dropping a file on disk.

-The Empower threat emulates a threat actor gaining administrative access to a Windows system and installing a PowerShell-based webshell.
-This webshell allows for remote execution of any PowerShell or command-line instructions via HTTP.
+This Empower threat emulates a threat actor gaining administrative access to a Windows system and installing a PowerShell-based webshell.
+This webshell allows for remote execution of any PowerShell or command-line instructions via the HTTP Subsystem.
+To ensure communications with the host, a firewall rule is put in place to allow access via a specific port for the webshell.
+Once accessed, the threat actor can poll tasks and retrieve results remotely.

 Key characteristics: